 This is probably why I read a lot about building, running and maintaining a successful home office.
 Lately, I have seen some beautiful home offices on Instagram and unlike my reaction in past times, I get to wonder how they run the space.

 We often times think that the work-life balance is a struggle for only commercial office dwellers.
 Nope.
 People who work from home struggle with a lot of balancing too especially if there is another side hustle to help earn extra.
-Haven’t you noticed that the more time and comfort you have sometimes, the harder it is to be efficient?
+Haven’t you noticed that the more time and comfort you have sometimes, the harder it is to be efficient and productive?

 You might not have thought of this but I also want you to know that burning out is also an issue.
 The over-work, no-rest, round-the-clock syndrome is very much present in the work from home lifestyle.